-The study will be conducted by a National Consultant with expertise in designing and implementing monitoring and evaluation systems.
-The expert should have minimum of a post-graduate in natural resource management and a PhD degree is advantageous.
+The study will be conducted by an International Consultant with expertise in designing and implementing monitoring and evaluation systems.
+The expert should have minimum of a post-graduate and preferably PhD degree in economics and natural resource management.
 A minimum of 10 and preferably 15 years of relevant experience is also required.
 He/she should have a good understanding of climate change issues and non-carbon benefits in REDD+.
 A minimum of 5 years of experience of working in developing countries, preferably Nepal, is required.